Mikejo5000/vsts-docs-pr/docs/work/kanban/filter-kanban-board.md

 ::: moniker range="vsts || >= tfs-2017 <= tfs-2018"

 <a id="field-filter"></a>
-## Filter your Kanban board using select field values
+## Filter using select field values

 <!---
 >[!NOTE]